hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 // enum class which base type is the IHasName interface: each enum value
-// can be any subtype of IHasName, here we see HasName and ConstName enum class Names : IHasName {
+// can be any subtype of IHasName, here we see HasName and ConstName enum class Names: IHasName {
   HasName Hello = new HasName('hello');
   HasName World = new HasName('world');
   ConstName Bar = new ConstName();